two-torial/two-torial/docs/games/bemani/iidx/24_sinobuz/extras.md

 !!! danger "Please make sure you downloaded your data from an appropriate source.<br>This guide is unable to troubleshoot any problems related to bad or poorly managed data."

-### Changing the game's language

-!!! tip ""

-    This is done in-game before card-in by pressing your `EFFECT` key.

 ---
 ### More about ea3-config.xml